Travel trailer design need for change

 Further information

-This and associated caravan design issues are covered in depth in our (now top-selling book) Why Caravans Roll Over – and how to prevent it.
+This and associated travel trailer design issues are covered in depth in our (now top-selling book) Why Caravans Roll Over – and how to prevent it.
 As with all RV Books, it is available worldwide in eBook and paperback versions.
 They are obtainable directly from RV Books – or via outlets such as Amazon.com etc.

 Collyn Rivers is a semi-retired automobile research engineer.
 He is the author of seven books, five of which are about making RVs and solar work optimally.